Petit-Clamart attack: 1960

 On 24 January 1960, extremist defenders of French control of Algeria carried out a siege in the Algerian capital, then the second largest city in France, in what would become known as the "week of the barricades".
 Jacques Massu was transferred to mainland France after making statements to West Germany's Süddeutsche Zeitung newspaper.
 The dismissal of the man who had allowed the "Gaullist putsch" of 1958 triggered what the media would describe as "the events in Algiers".

 1961

-In February 1961, Pierre Lagaillarde and Raoul Salan, who had also gone underground, created the Organisation armée secrète ("Secret Army Organization"), commonly known as OAS.
+In February 1961, Lagaillarde and Salan, who had also gone underground, created the Organisation armée secrète ("Secret Army Organization"), commonly known as OAS.

-In April 1961, following the failure of the generals' putsch—this time aimed at overthrowing de Gaulle, who talked with a delegation of separatists, and replacing his authority with a military junta—the OAS increased its clandestine operations.
+In April 1961, a putsch was organized by four retired generals—Salan, Jouhaud, Maurice Challe, and André Zeller—who were opposed to secret negotiations that the French government had started with the anti-colonialist National Liberation Front (FLN).
+The coup was aimed at overthrowing de Gaulle and replacing his authority with a military junta.
+It lasted nearly a week, but was unsuccessful.

+Thereafter, the OAS increased its clandestine operations.
 These actions, the most radical of which involved political assassination and terrorism, were carried out both in the French departments of Algeria and in mainland France, the OAS having a "Metro" branch, by the "Commando Delta".